adevur/docker-easy-samba/docs/DOCUMENTATION.md

 - `share-remove`: triggered when a share gets removed from `config`.
 Its parameter is `previous` (that is a copy of the removed share).

 - `share-change`: triggered when a share is modified.
-This event gets triggered together with `share-change-access` and `share-change-path` events.
+This event gets triggered together with `share-change-access`, `share-change-path` and `share-change-guest` events.
 Its parameters are `current` (that is a copy of the share after the change) and `previous` (that is a copy of the share before the change).

 - `share-change-access`: triggered when an access rule is added or removed from a share.
 This event gets triggered together with `share-change` event.
 Its parameters are `current` (that is a copy of the share after the change) and `previous` (that is a copy of the share before the change).

 - `share-change-path`: triggered when a share's path is modified.
+This event gets triggered together with `share-change` event.
+Its parameters are `current` (that is a copy of the share after the change) and `previous` (that is a copy of the share before the change).

+- `share-change-guest`: triggered when a share's `guest` property is modified.
 This event gets triggered together with `share-change` event.
 Its parameters are `current` (that is a copy of the share after the change) and `previous` (that is a copy of the share before the change).

 EXAMPLE:
 ```js